neuralmagic/docs/src/content/get-started/featured.md

 ## **Installation**

-Before your begin, make sure you have all the necessary libraries installed:
+Before your begin, install the latest nightly with DeepSparse.

 ```bash
 pip install deepsparse-nightly[transformers]==1.6.0.20230815